-There are several reasons why the DISC profile doesn’t work for screening employees.
+There are several reasons why a DISC assessment test doesn’t work for your employee screening process.

-Before I dive into those reasons, let me first address a few of the reasons why so many employers do select DISC as their pre-employment test of choice for employee screening.
+Before I dive into those reasons, let me first address a few of the reasons why so many employers do select DISC as their pre-employment test of choice for the employee screening process.

 By now, it should be fairly obvious why DISC is so popular – user-friendly, high credibility, low-cost.
 All those reasons sound pretty good, don’t they?
-Then why am I saying that DISC doesn’t work for screening employees?
+Then why am I saying that DISC doesn’t work for the employee screening process?

 There are many reasons.
 Let me start with three.

 - Validation.
 This reason is a big one- one that concerns HR and employment law attorneys.
 While the DISC assessment test itself is valid (it accurately measures what it says it measures), DISC profile is not a valid tool for job success.
 If that was the case, every assertive, outgoing individual would be a successful salesperson and every steady, compliant person would turn out to be a very successful accountant.
 But we know for sure that’s not the case.
 DISC merely assesses HOW energetically an individual will respond toward problems, people, pace, and procedures.
 It was not constructed to predict howproficient that same person might be at solving problems, interacting with people, working at a fast pace, or complying with rules and procedures.